Heteroflexibility: Prevalence

-National surveys in the U.S. and Canada as of 2012 show that 3 to 4 percent of male teenagers, when given the choice to select a term that best describes their sexual feelings, desires, and behaviors, opt for "mostly" or "predominantly" heterosexual.
+National surveys in Canada and the United States as of 2012 show that three to four percent of male teenagers, when given the choice to select a term that best describes their sexual feelings, desires, and behaviors, opt for "mostly" or "predominantly" heterosexual.
 With "100% heterosexual" being the largest assumed identity, "mostly-heterosexual" was the first runner up in self-identification.
 Of the 160 men interviewed for a study in 2008 and 2009, nearly one in eight reported same-sex attractions, fantasies, and crushes.
 The majority had these feelings since high school; a few others developed them more recently.
 And in a national sample of young men whose average age was 22, the "mostly straight" proportion increased when they completed the same survey six years later.
 An even higher percentage of post-high-school young-adult men in the U.S. and in a handful of other countries (including New Zealand and Norway) make the same choice.

 An analytical review article looking at the experiences and meanings of same-sex sexual encounters among men and women who identify as heterosexual found that a large portion of same-sex encounters occur among those who identify as heterosexual.
 The prevalence of same-sex sexuality among heterosexually identifying men and women is not universal.
 13.6% of women and 4.6% of men reported attraction to members of the same sex, while 12.6% of women and 2.8% of men have at some point had a same-sex sexual encounter.
 Findings from the National Survey of Family Growth data from 2011 to 2015 revealed another insight into how much same-sex attraction and behavior can be accounted for by heterosexually identifying people.
 They found that 61.9% of women and 59% of men with currently reported same-sex attractions identified as heterosexual.
 Similarly, 65.2% of women and 43.4% of men who have engaged in same-sex sexual encounters identify as heterosexual.